Method Overloading and Method Overriding in C#

 In C#, method overriding allows a subclass to provide a specific implementation for a method that is already defined in its superclass.
 The overridden method in the subclass should have the same name, return type, and parameters as the method in the superclass, enabling polymorphic behavior and facilitating customization in derived classes.

-Why do we need a Method Overriding in C#?
+Why do we need Method Overriding in C#?

-• Polymorphism: Method overriding enables polymorphic behavior, allowing objects of different classes to be treated uniformly through their common base class interface.
+• Method overriding allows different classes to be used in the same way through their common base class.

-• Code Reusability: Base class methods can be reused across multiple subclasses, avoiding redundant code and promoting a more efficient development process.
+• Base class methods can be reused in many subclasses, saving time and effort.

-• Same Signature: The overriding method in the subclass must have the same name, return type, and parameters as the method in the parent class.
+• The overriding method must have the same name, return type, and parameters as the base method.

-• Runtime Binding: The appropriate method to invoke is determined at runtime based on the actual type of the object, supporting dynamic method resolution.
+• The correct method is chosen at runtime based on the object’s actual type.

 Types of Keywords for Method Overriding in C#